PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

 ## Search and running a previous command

 Hold down `[Ctrl]` and press `[r]` to invoke "reverse-i-search."
 Type a letter - like s - and you'll get a match for the most recent command in your history that starts with s.
-Keep typing to narrow your match.
+Keep typing to narrow your search.
 When you find the desired command, press `[Enter]` to execute.

 ## Programmable keyboards